 Street art in Psyrri

 Just a few minutes from Kostas is the Psyrri neighborhood.
 With numerous cafes, bars, theaters, and galleries, the neighborhood is full of life.
 One of our favorite things to do here was just to walk around and gaze at the street art.
 The murals here aren’t garden variety graffiti—they’re sophisticated works of art and social commentaries with something new on every street.
 For a more in-depth look at the cool street art of Athens, consider this murals tour.

 Dine with a view

 Let’s be honest—usually restaurants on a square or with a great view of an attraction are over-priced and not so good.
 That couldn’t be further from the truth at Dionysos Zonar.
-Right at the foot of the Acropolis, the restaurant has a panoramic view of the Acropolis, the Parthenon, and the Theater of Herod Atticus.
-Watching the sunset over the ancient site while dining on delicious elevated Greek specialties like sea bass, lamb, and moussaka is an experience we will always remember.
+The restaurant has a panoramic view of the Acropolis, the Parthenon, and the Theater of Herod Atticus.
+Watching the sunset over the ancient sites while dining on delicious elevated Greek specialties like sea bass, lamb, and moussaka is an experience we will always remember.

 COCO-MAT Hotel Athens — In the desirable Kolonaki neighborhood, the COCO-MAT is a designer hotel with comfortable rooms, excellent food and a rooftop garden.
 You can even rent a bike to explore the city.

 O&B Boutique Hotel — The 4-star O&B Boutique hotel offers great views of the Acropolis and a delicious breakfast buffet.
 Close to the main attractions, it’s an ideal choice.

 Grande Bretagne Hotel — On Syntagma Square, Grande Bretagne Hotel is one of the best hotels in Athens.
 It offers luxurious accommodations, a rooftop restaurant and pool, and views of the Acropolis.